brooc/boblight-rpi/README.md

 boblight-rpi
 ============

-Boblight solution for Raspberry Pi using OpenMax
+Boblight solution for Raspberry Pi using DispmanX

 How To Use
 ==========
 ```
-Upload the file boblight-openmax located in src to your RPi.
+Upload the file boblight-dispmanx located in src to your RPi.

-On the RPi:
+On the RPi
+**********
+Check your firmware version with 'vcgencmd version'
+If your firmaware version is older than Jul 2 2013 update your firmware.

-./boblight-openmax -p 5 &
+./boblight-dispmanx -p 5 &
 ```

 How To Compile